Monday: Picture Book

 Informative, in-depth and in the know: get the latest entertainment news, interviews and reviews with Saga Magazine.

-Now almost a senior citizen – he's 64 this month – Andy Pandy lived in a picnic basket with Teddy and Looby Loo.
+Now a senior citizen – his was 'born' in 1950 – Andy Pandy lived in a picnic basket with Teddy and Looby Loo.

 Programmes were originally transmitted live, though when it was realised they could be repeated if filmed, 26 episodes were shot and repeated until 1970.

 Wednesday: Bill and Ben the Flower Pot Men